dbeaudoinfortin/SandBoxSimulator/README.md

 SandBox Simulator is an educational (and fun!)
 3D physics simulation engine.
 It let's you play around with different Newtonian physics concepts and visualize them.

 I originally developed this application in 2008 as a fun side project.
-At the time there was nothing that lets you quickly visualize many types of physical interations.
+At the time there was nothing that lets you quickly visualize many types of physical interactions.
 My goal was a couple of mouse clicks on a form and you're seeing the results right away; no math and no programming required.

 It was originally designed to give aproximate visual solutions to n-body problems of point masses, but it now supports much more: